Muthukumar-1612/html-resume/README.md

 # html-resume
 Created my first personal resume website using only HTML.
 Structured sections include Education, Skills, Projects, and Contact.
-Demonstrates fundamental web development skills and a strong foundation in semantic HTML layout.
+Demonstrates fundamental web development skills and a strong foundation in semantic HTML layout with inline CSS.